|Select Economic and Financial Indicators||2014||2015||2016||2017e||2018f|

 |Oil production (mn bpd)||0.073||0.079||0.070||0.083||0.082|

-Real GDP: We expect growth to slow in 2017, despite recent improvement in oil prices.
-While oil production (which accounts for around 25-30% each of fiscal revenues and export earnings) will average higher in 2017 than in 2016, the decline seen in late 2017 will continue into 2018 amid maturing oilfields and lower investment in the sector.
-This will have knock-on effects on non-oil GDP via reduced fiscal revenues and FX earnings being recycled into the economy.
-At the same time, fiscal consolidation efforts aimed at reducing the debt level (which has risen sharply from 15% of GDP in 2012 to 36% of GDP in 2017) will undermine prospect for the government’s infrastructure programme (including plans in preparation for hosting the 2019 Africa Cup of Nations Football Tournament).
+Real GDP: growth is expected to remain subdued over 2017 as the economy continues to recover from the oil price slump in 2014/15.
+While oil production and prices are likely to recover, they will remain structurally weak adding only modest value to overall productivity.
+At the same time, fiscal consolidation efforts aimed at reducing the debt level (which has risen sharply since 2011) will undermine prospect for the government’s infrastructure programme (including plans in preparation for hosting the 2019 Africa Cup of Nations Football Tournament).
 Investment prospect will also be constrained by high security threats related to Boko Haram in the northern part of the country bordering Chad, and instability in neighbouring Central African Republic.
 However, in 2018, growth is likely to rebound as election-related spending increases ahead of the 2018 presidential elections.
 This, alongside the public works programme will create multiplier effects in other sectors, supporting growth above 4%.

 Inflation: is likely to remain subdued in 2017 in line with weak domestic demand.
 This will rise in 2018 in line with an anticipated rise in government spending, but to remain below the 3% regional convergence criterion, supported by the exchange rate peg that helps anchor imported prices.

-Current account: The external sector will remain under pressure given continued strong imports, driven by strong investment spending, notably on infrastructure; this is despite a potential rise in concessionary loans and oil and gas prices.
-However, largely reflecting the EUR peg, the XAF should remain insulated from growing current account pressures, although currency volatility will increase.
+Current account: The external sector will remain under pressure given continued strong imports, driven by strong investment spending, notably on infrastructure; this is despite a potential rise in concessionary loans and oil and gas exports and prices.

-Risks to the outlook are largely on the external side, specifically the sustained weakness in oil prices, an escalation of security threats and rising political risk amid uncertainty over the country’s future leader.
+- Risks to the outlook are largely on the external side, specifically the sustained weakness in oil prices, an escalation of security threats and rising political risk amid uncertainty over the country’s future leader.
 At the same time, domestic risks, such as delays to structural reforms aimed to strengthen public financial management and contingent liabilities from state-owned enterprises, could have an adverse impact on public finances.
-This could also increase pressure for XAF devaluation in the short- to medium-term – a move that will cause major imbalances in the country.

 Exchange Rate Structure